home - Electricity

 Venetian plaster - photo in the interior of the apartment

 Venetian plaster is a wonderful tool to help decorate a room, make it more comfortable and inviting.
-The plaster is minimally affected by moisture, so it is laid in the kitchen and bathroom.
+Plaster is minimally affected by moisture, so it is laid in the kitchen and bathroom.

-In the kitchen - photo 6 ideas in the interior, pros and cons
+In the kitchen - a photo of 6 ideas in the interior, pros and cons

 • “Breathes” and does not allow water vapor to pass through;